ln-history/gossip-publisher-zmq/README.md

 The library [lnhistoryclient](https://pypi.org/project/lnhistoryclient/) provides python classes, types, functions and much more for the gossip messages.

-## 💥 Error behaviour

-This plugin runs a "watchdog thread" which stops the program automatically as soon as 5 errors appeared consecutively.

 ## 🧙‍♂️ Subscribing to messages
 You can subscribe to gossip messages in any language with ZeroMQ support: